 Consistency sets non-textual communication cues.
 Changing those cues is confusing and defeats the purpose of having them in the first place.

-Match the rest of the site.
-The navigation menu should look the same on every page of a site, with the exception of navigational cues (indicators in the menu that let the user know what page they are currently visiting).
+The navigation menu should look the same on every page of a site, except for navigational cues (indicators in the menu that let the user know what page they are currently visiting).
 Changing the look of the menu from page to page makes visitors feel as if they are no longer on the same site.
 Moving any items from their original place in the menu is disorienting.

-Keep consistency within the menu.
 If you are using dropdown menus, try to use them for every top-level option in the menu.
 Contact menu items are often an exception, but generally, users expect to have the same experience with every item.
 Switching between links and dropdowns makes things confusing.

 3. Keep It Helpful